utkirshreddy/AndroidPhotos16/README.md

 # AndroidPhotos16

+### HOW TO RUN:
+Upload project into Android Studio, and wait for gradle to fully build the project.
+This should be automatic.
+Afterwards, you can just click run.

 ### Notes:
 - Saving to gallery is not automatic.
 It may take a second to load into the photos gallery